-Image source: Marc Bordons / Stocksy United / Adobe Stock.
+Marc Bordons / Stocksy United / Adobe Stock

 Staying relevant at any age is the new normal.
 By 2020, the number of people aged 60 or older will outnumber children under 5 years old, according to the World Health Organization.
-Thanks to advances in health and a more interconnected world referencing the same inspiration, mature audiences are not only active but relevant social figures and inspirations, proving age is nothing but a number.
+Thanks to advances in health and a more interconnected world referencing the same inspiration, mature audiences are not only active, but relevant social figures and inspiration, proving age is nothing but a number.

-This expansion of focus from youth-centric (18-35) to wider audiences is a positive sign across every major industry, from finance and banking to travel, health, and sports.
-Those expanding industries have begun to realize the importance of representing mature crowds as relevant figures, full of unique, vibrant, high-energy people.
+This expansion of focus from youth-centric (18-35 years old) to wider audiences is a positive sign across every major industry, from finance and banking to travel, health, and sports.
+Those expanding industries have begun to realise the importance of representing mature crowds as relevant figures, full of unique, vibrant, high-energy people.

 The new imagery around age aims to construct visual narratives around how vital their lifestyles continue to be.
-We’re thrilled to see industries that haven’t always spoken to a wide range of ages — like fashion, beauty and wellness — now acknowledging the vibrancy of varying experiences and audiences in those age ranges.
+We’re thrilled to see industries which haven’t always spoken to a wide range of ages—like fashion, beauty and wellness—now acknowledging the vibrancy of varying experiences and audiences in those age ranges.

 Thanks to social media, people are more public and open than ever when it comes to expressing their feelings.
-The human need to share a full, honest range of raw emotions is now mainstream.
+Humans needing to share a full, honest range of raw emotions is now mainstream.

 In the market, we’ve seen that consumers are eager to see themselves represented authentically.
-That’s not new this year — it continues a trend we’ve observed for the last several years, and it shows no sign of slowing down.
-If anything, the demand for imagery that represents all the diverse facets of humanity and the realities of modern life has grown significantly stronger, and mainstream conversations about the meaning of diversity and inclusion that gained a new level of sophistication.
+That’s not new this year—it continues a trend we’ve observed for the last several years, and it shows no sign of slowing down.
+If anything, the demand for imagery that represents all the diverse facets of humanity and the realities of modern life has grown significantly stronger, and mainstream conversations about the meaning of diversity and inclusion have gained a new level of sophistication.

-Image source: Thais Ramos Varela / Stocksy United / Adobe Stock.
+Thais Ramos Varela / Stocksy United / Adobe Stock

 In beauty, that extends to cosmetics now being offered in a wider range of shades, with top brands like Glossier, Sephora, and Fenty Beauty embracing all ages, skin types, skin tones, natural eyebrows, and more.
-Beyond just looking at skin tones, we’re seeing color pop up in new ways.
-Today’s intrepid makeup artists accept no rules about which color goes where: eyes, lips, brows, body — anything goes.
+Beyond just looking at skin tones, we’re seeing colour pop up in new ways.
+Today’s intrepid makeup artists accept no rules about which colour goes where: eyes, lips, brows, body—anything goes.

-One of the ways we’re seeing people celebrate the genuine is through expressive reimaginings of what “beauty” can be.
+One of the ways we’re seeing people celebrate the genuine is through expressive reimagining of what “beauty” can be.
 The use of makeup as a tool for self-exploration and creative experimentation is one facet of that.
-One spin through Instagram will tell you that today’s makeup is not about “hiding flaws” — it’s about standing out.
+One spin through Instagram will tell you that today’s makeup is not about “hiding flaws”—it’s about standing out.

 In Makeup is Not a Mask, we’re honing in on this trend to describe how today’s personal style is breaking all the established rules of beauty in pursuit of authentic self-expression.

-The movement toward people coming together to support causes large and small is scaling.
+The movement towards people coming together to support causes large and small is scaling.
 The personal is now highly purposeful, and consumers of all ages are exercising their increasing influence.
-Though this is often referred to in the media as a millennial-to-Generation Z phenomenon, this trend truly has no age limit.
+Though this is often referred to in the media as a Millennial-to-Generation Z phenomenon, this trend truly has no age limit.

-In the market, evidence of this trend is all around us.
-Brand powerhouse Procter & Gamble (P&G) recently launched a unique new partnership with National Geographic called “ACTIVATE.”
+Evidence of this trend is all around us.
+Brand powerhouse Procter & Gamble recently launched a unique new partnership with National Geographic called ACTIVATE.
 The project is a six-part documentary series, focused on the work of social and environmental activists around the world.
-P&G describes the series as “highlighting brand citizenship stories” around the world.
+P&G describe the series as “highlighting brand citizenship stories” around the world.

 When it comes to visual imagery, brands are finding that images presenting a strong sense of community and meaningful lifestyle choices resonate best, creating a quick connection between companies and conscious customers.